Spay & Neutering

 That is a very good question and the answer has changed in recent years.

 Cats are usually spayed/neutered after four months of age.
 For dogs it depends on their ultimate size.
 For small breeds, we recommend nine months or older.
 For larger dogs, we recommend at least twelve months of age.
 Fourteen months or older is best.

 Are there any long term effects of altering at the proper age?

 The most noticeable is weight gain.
 After they have been altered they require 30% less energy from food.
 You can prevent weight gain by feeding the appropriate amount and type of food.

 A small number of female dogs may leak urine as they age.
-This is similar to menopausal women.
 This condition can be controlled with medication.

 The most important reason is to reduce the number of unwanted animals.
-Humane societies are overcrowded with pets from irresponsible people.
+Humane societies are overcrowded with pets from irresponsible owners.

 Neutering male dogs may decrease aggression.
 Neutered male cats and dogs may have less desire to urine mark and roam.